clojure-grimoire/grimoire/resources/1.4.0/clojure.core/ancestors/docstring.md

-Returns the immediate and indirect parents of tag, either via a Java typeinheritance relationship or a relationship established via derive. hmust be a hierarchy obtained from make-hierarchy, if not supplieddefaults to the global hierarchy
+Returns the immediate and indirect parents of tag, either via a Java type inheritance relationship or a relationship established via derive. h must be a hierarchy obtained from make-hierarchy, if not supplied defaults to the global hierarchy